jmbannon/ytdl-sub/README.md

 ## Supported Features
 Below lists supported download schemes.
-You can see our [various example configurations](https://github.com/jmbannon/ytdl-sub/tree/master/examples) we personally use to get an idea on how to use ytdl-sub to your liking.
+You can see our [various example configurations](https://github.com/jmbannon/ytdl-sub/tree/master/examples) to get an idea on how to use ytdl-sub to your liking.

 - Download any and all audio/video from a channel or playlist
   - Format videos to look like